csiebler/azure-openai-service-workshop/README.md

 * :bulb: Solution - [Q&A with embeddings](exercises/solutions/qna_with_embeddings_solution.ipynb)
 * :bulb: Solution - [Unsupervised movie classification and recommendations](exercises/solutions/movie_classification_unsupervised_incl_recommendations_solution.ipynb)
 * :bulb: Solution - [Email Summarization and Answering App](exercises/solutions/email_app.py)

+## Q&A quickstart

+If you want to quickly create a Q&A webapp using your own data, please follow the [quickstart guide notebook](qna-quickstart-template\qna-app-quickstart.ipynb).